Meet Candy Scott: Founder + Principal Designer

 Minimalist or maximalist?

-Maximalist usually, but I’m all about keep it simple.
+Maximalist usually, but I’m all about keeping it simple.

 Modern, traditional, or transitional?